100 Character Development Questions That Aren’t About Eye Color

 Great Character, Great Story

 The first time all the Dabble writers got together, we discussed which content to prioritize.
-This sparked a delightfully heated debate about what matters more in crafting a strong story: character or plot.
+This sparked a delightfully heated debate about what matters more in crafting a good story: character or plot.

 I did not chime in, because nothing I would have said would have been as entertaining as the debate that was already raging.
 My answer to nearly every argument is, “It's complicated,” and people hate that.
 I frequently get called “diplomatic,” which—as it turns out—is not a compliment.